 1. Cripple Creek

-Historically a gold rush town, visitors are still seeking to strike it lucky in the town’s many casinos.
+Historically a gold rush town, visitors are still seeking to strike it lucky in the many casinos in Cripple Creek.
 Get fascinating insights into the town’s history in both the Victor Lowell Thomas Museum and the Cripple Creek Jail, both giving you insightful information about the gold mining era.
 This is a great town for a family day out; we highly recommend the steam engine ride on the Cripple Creek and Victor Narrow Gauge Railroad to entertain the kids and get a fantastic view of the surrounding scenery.
-Pikes Peak and Cheyenne Mountain are nearby, and you can reach the town from Denver by heading south on I-25 south.
+Pikes Peak and Cheyenne Mountain are nearby, and you can reach the town from Denver by driving on I-25 south for about 2 hours.

 Mountain lakes, lush forests, and meadows studded with wildflowers provide the perfect getaway from Denver’s hustle and bustle and Evergreen is only 29 miles to the west.
 The beautiful Evergreen Lake hosts a huge variety of watersports throughout the year, from pond hockey in the summer, to ice skating as the lake freezes over in the winter months.
 There are many historic parks and ranches dotted throughout the town along with galleries and craft centers to visit.
 For excellent food and awesome entertainment, check out the famous Little Bear Saloon on Bear Creek Road.
 The restaurant has regular live music nights with local acts.